San7o/parallel-computing-cpp/README.md

   number generation to initialize the input data.

-Both dependencies are automatically downloaded by the build system of your choice, thou cmake is primarly supported and Its use is advised.
+Both dependencies are automatically downloaded by the build system of your choice, though cmake is primarly supported and Its use is advised.

 ### On NixOS